almarklein/asgineer/docs/reference.rst

 If needed, the :func:`.normalize_response` function can be used to turn a response (e.g. of a subhandler) into a 3-element tuple.
-In the end, the body of an HTTP response is always binary, but Asgish handles some common cases for you:
+In the end, the body of an HTTP response is always binary, but Asgineer handles some common cases for you:

 * A ``bytes`` object is passed unchanged.